-In the process of commercial transactions, the flow of goods and services often doesn't wait for payments to process.
+In the workflow of commercial transactions, the flow of goods and services rarely waits for payments to be processed, also known as cash application.
 If the relationship between two businesses in good standing is solid, their accounts are assumed to be sufficient to cover regular exchanges of service.

 What is Cash Application?

-Cash application is the process of accurately matching payments from B2B customers to their orders, then processing the payment so the money is available to be spent.
+Cash application is the process of accurately matching payments from B2B customers to their orders or open invoices, then processing the payment so the money is available to be spent.
 Originally this process was done by controllers and accountants, very carefully and by hand, ensuring that each B2B transaction is fulfilled accurately and completely.

 What Makes Cash Application Complex?

-Before the electronic banking methods and easy long-distance business brought on by the 'digital age', cash application was fairly simple.
+Manual cash application was fairly simple before the evolution of electronic payments and easy international business.
 Orders would come in and be recorded, followed by a check for the invoiced amount.
-The remaining task left for an accountant was to match the client's name and amount on the order to the check to confirm the transaction was accurate, and last, cash the check to make the earned funds available to the business bank accounts.
+The remaining task left for an accountant was to match the client's name and amount on the order to the check and confirm the transaction was accurate.
+Finally, the business could cash the check to make the earned funds available to the business bank accounts.

 Why is Cash Application Important?

 Orders and payments waiting to be "applied" are not useful to anyone.
-When a company has been paid but is waiting on cash application, it is still essentially an IOU as it cannot be used or invested in replacement products.
+When a company has been paid but is waiting on a cash application, it is still essentially an IOU as it cannot be used or invested in replacement products.
 The finance department can't even say they have a solid picture of current funds because there are payments waiting to be processed.

 How Cash Application Impacts Business Relationships